Last updated: June 3, 2026

 Map your last five workdays.
 Find the task you did most often that required the least judgment.
 That’s your first agent.

-If you’re not sure where to start, schedule a call — we scope these in 30 minutes.
+If you’re not sure where to start, book a call and I’ll scope it with you in 30 minutes.